pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 ![tiflash-ps-v3-freemap](./images/tiflash-ps-v3-freemap.png)

-This idea comes from [Space Maps in Ext4 filesystem](https://www.kernel.org/doc/ols/2010/ols2010-pages-121-132.pdf).
+The design is inspired by [Space Maps in Ext4 filesystem](https://www.kernel.org/doc/ols/2010/ols2010-pages-121-132.pdf).
 Each node in RB-tree has a space that is represented by (offset, size).
-The difference is that bitmap uses the node to record used locations, but BlobStore used the node to record free locations.
-Because recording free locations is better to find a free space by the data size.
+The difference is that bitmap uses a node to record used locations, but BlobStore uses a node to record free locations.
+Recording free locations is a better way to find a free space by the data size.

 We represent the `BlobStat` by a SpaceMap to reuse the space after being reclaimed, thereby reducing write amplification.